Cloudzero/cloudzero-uca-tools/README.md

       "value": "1073641"
     }

-### Generate
+## Generate
-UCA data generation is useful when you need to account for static assets and cost allocations that need to be accounted for to fill gaps in your UCA data or for testing purposes.
+Generates UCA data from a source data set (in CSV format) or just based on rules you define.
+The time period for the data can be defined as part of the source data or generated based on a start and end range

-#### Help
+### Help
     $ uca generate --help
     Usage: uca generate [OPTIONS]

     Options:
-      -s, --start TEXT  start datetime <YYYY-MM-DD HH:MM:SS>
-      -e, --end TEXT    End datetime <YYYY-MM-DD HH:MM:SS>
-      --today           Generate events for the current day -d, --data TEXT   Input UCA data (CSV)  [required] --help            Show this message and exit.
+      -s, --start TEXT  start datetime <YYYY-MM-DD HH:MM:SS> (optional) -e, --end TEXT    End datetime <YYYY-MM-DD HH:MM:SS> (optional) --today           Generate events for the current day (optional) -d, --data TEXT   Input UCA data (CSV)  [required] --help            Show this message and exit.

 #### Examples
 Generate UCA data between 2021-03-13 and 2021-04-07 using data/configuration.json and data/data.csv as input.
-Perform only a dry run and do not send the results to the CloudZero API
+Performs only a dry run and do not send the results to the CloudZero API

     $ uca generate -s 2021-03-13 -e 2021-04-07 -c data/configuration.json -d data/data.csv --dry-run

+Generate UCA data using data/configuration.json and data/data.csv (which must contain a timestamp column) as input.
+Performs only a dry run and do not send the results to the CloudZero API

+    $ uca generate -s 2021-03-13 -e 2021-04-07 -c data/configuration.json -d data/data.csv --dry-run

 #### Configuration File
 The `generate` command requires a UCA template definition and specific settings that should be applied when generating data.
 You can learn more [about the UCA format and our UCA Telemetry API here](https://docs.cloudzero.com/reference#telemetry).

     {
-      "version": "0.2.1",
-      "template": {
+      "version": "1",                               # can be anything you want that helps you keep track of things "template": {
-        "timestamp": "$timestamp",                  # Timestamp will be replaced automatically "granularity": "DAILY",                     # Granularity can be HOURLY or DAILY "cost-context": "Cost-Per-Fake-Customer",   # You can have up to 5 telemetry streams per context "id": "$unit_id",                           # Will be replaced using data from your data CSV "target": {},                               # Use {} to map to all spend or use a combination of tags and keywords to get more specific
+        "timestamp": "$timestamp",                  # Timestamp will be replaced automatically or from the input data source "granularity": "DAILY",                     # Granularity can be HOURLY, DAILY or MONTHLY.
+See notes below for usage "context": "Cost-Per-Fake-Customer",   # You can have up to 5 telemetry streams per context "id": "$unit_id",                           # Will be replaced using data from your data CSV "target": {},                               # Use {} to map to all spend or use a combination of tags and keywords to get more specific
         "telemetry-stream": "test-data",            # Unique name for this telemetry stream